- Patient Education

 Pain and Spasticity Clinic

 Effectively, managing pain and spasticity are essential to proper rehabilitation and optimizing a patient's level of disability.
 Our Center is a pioneer in this field, especially in the use of intrathecal mechanical devices to administer medication directly around the spinal cord.
 The IMSMP is a certified training site for Medtronic, the leading manufacturer of intrathecal pumps.
 Patients experiencing severe pain or muscle spasms are selected by their doctor to participate in our Pain and Spasticity Clinic.

 Botox Spasticity Clinic

 Botulinum Toxin Type A injections may be beneficial for certain MS patients with spasticity that is limited to (or significantly worse at) one region of the body.
-Dr. Sylvester, and Dr. Stark can evaluate and administer Botox at the IMSMP.
-The injections are tailored to each specific patient but generally require several small injections at 3 month intervals.
+Dr. Stark can evaluate and administer Botox at the IMSMP.
+The injections are tailored to each specific patient but generally require several small injections at 3-month intervals.